How to advance your career with online courses

-However, some course providers have made a larger number of courses free of charge to help support people through the uncertainty of the pandemic and enable them to develop their skills set.
+Some course providers made a larger number of courses free of charge to help support people through the uncertainty of the pandemic and enable them to develop their skills set.
+While some of these courses may have returned to being paid for, many online course providers have continued to offer at least some free courses.
 For example, FastFutures launched in July 2020 and is a free, 12-week online course in partnership with employers including AstraZeneca, Barclays, BT, Legal & General, the NHS and more.

 Where can I find online courses?

 There are a number of online course providers, such as: